who-knows-inc/whoknows_variations/tutorials/linting.md

 [Black](https://black.readthedocs.io/en/stable/index.html) is a code formatter for Python.
 While Flake8 only points out the errors, Black fixes them.

+Black is said to be an opinionated code formatter which means that it is not configurable.

 1. If you haven't installed from previously:

 ```bash